Mexican Fish, the Rodrigo-style fish

 - 1/2 cup thinly sliced green onion, white and light green parts only

 - 1/4 cup olive oil

-- 2 tablespoon seeded if desired and chopped jalopeño or serrano chili
+- 2 tablespoon chopped jalopeño or serrano chili, optional

 - 1 tablespoon soy sauce